 Student Bar Association President or President-designated Association member

-The Communication Committee is responsible for oversight from the Board’s perspective of University initiatives, programs, and resources intended (1) to enhance public understanding and appreciation of the University, (2) to improve the University’s reputation for the quality and distinctiveness of its academic, athletic, service and cultural programs, (3) to communicate the University’s perspective and position on issues concerning it and higher education, and (4) to advocate for the University before governmental and other public bodies.
+The Communication Committee is responsible for oversight from the Board’s perspective of University initiatives, programs, and resources intended (1) to enhance public understanding and appreciation of the University, (2) to improve the University’s reputation for the quality and distinctiveness of its academic, athletic, service and cultural programs, (3) to communicate the University’s perspective and position on issues concerning it and higher education, (4) issues, policies, and resources related to all aspects of radio station WAMU 88.5 and its associated content platforms, and (5) to advocate for the University before governmental and other public bodies.
 The Committee will endeavor to use resources available through the trustees to assist the University in its public relations and government relations activities.
 The Committee will periodically assess and report to the Board on the University’s standing and relationships with its public audiences, including academia, community, and government.

 The Communication Committee is a standing committee of the board, Article VII (Other Standing Committees), of the bylaws of the university: